supabase-community/nextjs-openai-doc-search/README.md

 Building your own custom ChatGPT involves three steps:

-1. [Build time] Pre-process the knowledge base (your `.mdx` files in your `pages` folder).
+1. [👷 Build time] Pre-process the knowledge base (your `.mdx` files in your `pages` folder).
-2. [Build time] Store embeddings in Postgres with [pg_vector](https://github.com/pgvector/pgvector).
+2. [👷 Build time] Store embeddings in Postgres with [pg_vector](https://github.com/pgvector/pgvector).
-3. [Run time] Perform vector similarity search to find the content that's relevant to the question.
+3. [🏃 Runtime] Perform vector similarity search to find the content that's relevant to the question.
-4. [Run time] Inject content into OpenAI GPT-3 text completion prompt and stream response to the client.
+4. [🏃 Runtime] Inject content into OpenAI GPT-3 text completion prompt and stream response to the client.

-## Build time
+## 👷 Build time

 Step 1. and 2. happen at build time, e.g. when Vercel builds your Next.js app.
 During this time the [`generate-embeddings`](./app/lib/generate-embeddings.ts) script is being executed which performs the following tasks: